frederic-perez/Cardiac-electrophysiology/glossary.md

 __left main disease__ A severe narrowing of the left main coronary artery (LMCA) jeopardizes a large area of myocardium and increases the risk of major adverse cardiac events.
 __left ventricular assist device__ An implanted device that boosts the output of the heart on a short-term basis, for example in people awaiting heart transplants.
 __mitral annulus__ _n_ A fibrous ring that is attached to the mitral valve leaflets.
+__mitral regurgitation__ _n_ The backward flow of blood from the left ventricle into the left atrium of the heart, caused by incompetent closure of the mitral valve.
 __myocardial infarction__ _n_ Destruction of an area of heart muscle as the result of occlusion of a coronary artery.
 __myocyte__ _n_ A muscle cell.
 __pacemaker__ _n_ __a__ A part of the body, such as the mass of muscle fibers of the sinoatrial node, that sets the pace or rhythm of physiological activity. __b__ Any of several usually miniaturized and surgically implanted electronic devices used to stimulate or regulate contractions of the heart muscle.